-- 1. At least once every three years, the school district will evaluate compliance with the wellness policy to assess the implementation of the policy and create a report that includes the following information: - a. the extent to which schools under the jurisdiction of the school district are in compliance with the wellness policy; - b. the extent to which the school district's wellness policy compares to model local wellness policies; and - c. a description of the progress made in attaining the goals of the school district's wellness policy. - 2.
+- 1. At least once every three years, the charter school will evaluate compliance with the wellness policy to assess the implementation of the policy and create a report that includes the following information: - a. the extent to which the charter school is in compliance with the wellness policy; - b. the extent to which the charter school's wellness policy compares to model local wellness policies; and - c. a description of the progress made in attaining the goals of the charter school's wellness policy. - 2.
 The Wellness Coordinator will be responsible for conducting the triennial assessment. - 3.
-The triennial assessment report shall be posted on the school district's website or otherwise made available to the public.
+The triennial assessment report shall be posted on the charter school's website or otherwise made available to the public.